 Tool Shed Brewery had to fight for our right to drink on its patio and, after a hard-fought legal skirmish with the City of Calgary for a permit, it emerged triumphant.
 Now the small expanse of picnic tables in the Tool Shed parking lot feels like a summer tailgate party, where Calgarians can enjoy the sunshine, a local beer and the taste of this brewery’s victory.

 Indulge in some next-level people-watching on this brewery’s busy patio, which is right in the middle of the bustle of 17th Avenue S.W.
 Its food menus have both brunch and barbecue, so dig in while sampling a tasting flight or the changing seasonal beer.
 With enough stools to accommodate larger parties and whomever you wave down from the street, it’s a casual, raucous patio that spills onto the sidewalk.

 728 17 Ave.
 S.W., 403-454-3731, trolley5.com

-With children allowed Saturday to Thursday from 11 a.m. to 7 p.m. and Friday from 11 a.m. to 4 p.m., the 105-seat patio of this Calgary mainstay is bright, family-friendly, and perfectly suitable for wiling away warmer afternoons.
+With children allowed Sunday to Thursday from 11 a.m. to 7 p.m. and Friday to Saturday from 11 a.m. to 4 p.m., the 105-seat patio of this Calgary mainstay is bright, family-friendly, and perfectly suitable for wiling away warmer afternoons.
 Graze its locally-sourced menu, work your way through its wide beer selection, or swill a “Beeration” (that’s a mixed-beer creation) to soak up the last of the season.

 4580 Quesnay Wood Dr. S.W., 403-727-5451, wildrosebrewery.com